poare/parallel_lqcd/notes/patrick_notes.md

 - The way we multithread these operators from LatticeQCD.jl is interesting to look at.
 The natural way to multithread is over the Dirac spinor index $\alpha$, since that's the first component of the array.
 However, we may want to think about changing that.
 For multithreading up $N_d$ (the maximum value of $\alpha$), this works fine, but $N_d$ will be 2 (for two-spinors) or 4 (for full Dirac spinors), so either when we hit 2 or 4 threads we'll achieve maximum speedup, regardless of if the number of threads is 4, 6, or 8.

   Instead, the best way to multithread may be looping over $t$, or the first position component after $\alpha$, since the temporal size of the lattice will almost always be $\geq 8$.
   - Make a plot of these two situtations after different amounts of multithreading, for $n_\mathrm{threads} \in \{1, 2, 3, ..., 8\}$, to see the maximally efficient way to do this.
 Also consider swapping the order of indices in the array.

+### Parallelizing the Wilson-Dirac operator
+- The idea here is to partition the lattice into different "blocks" to run on different cores.
+Each core will evaluate Dx! on each block, then we'll gather the results to get the application of Dx! on a fermion field.
+Typically, the blocks are partitioned in the X and T directions, and take up the entire Y and Z domains.
+- We'll want to use SIMD in one dimension on one of the loops-- conventionally this is done in the $X$ direction.
+- We can use multi-threading as well as blocking.
+On each block (which is on a separate processor), we can use $N_{thr}$ threads.
+Each thread can traverse different lattice sites.
+There are a few way to assign these specifications:
+  1. Blocking the $Y$ direction: here thread 0 evalutes Dx! for Y = 0, thread 1 evaluates Dx! for the Y = 1 slice, ....
+Once you hit $N_{thr}$, just start over, so thread $i$ evaluates the Wilson operator at $Y \in \{i + k * N_{thr} : k\in\mathbb Z\}$.
+  2. A $\sqrt{N_{thr}} \times \sqrt{N_{thr}}$ block.
+  3. Scanning along $Y$ for different $Z$ coordinates.
+-